"We saw more species of birds than I had expected, and some good animals too, particularly the wolves and hyenas.

-After two nights at Awash we will drive south to the lakes of the Great Rift Valley.
+After two nights at Awash we drive south to the lakes of the Great Rift Valley.
 Birds may include Bruce’s Green Pigeon, Senegal Thick-knee, Black-crowned Crane, African Pygmy Goose, and African and Lesser Jacanas.
-After several birding stops we will arrive at Bishangari Lodge at Lake Langano.
-This is an excellent lodge and we will spend three nights here, birding the grounds and surrounding area.
+After several birding stops we will arrive at Bishangari Lodge, Lake Langano.
+This is an excellent lodge and we spend two nights here, birding the grounds and surrounding area.
 Narina Trogon, Yellow-fronted Parrot, Tambourine Dove, Abyssinian Ground-thrush and Sharp’s Starling are just a few of the birds to be seen.

-The next day we will drive from the rift valley into the Bale Mountains.
+On day eight we will drive from the Rift Valley into the Bale Mountains.
 On the way we will be looking out for the endemic Spot-breasted Lapwing, Abyssinian Longclaw and Erlanger’s Lark.
 At some small crags we have a good chance of seeing Cape Eagle-owl.
 We will drive to Goba which makes an excellent base for our three night stay.
-On the first full day we will visit the Sanetti Plateau.
-As we ascend the plateau slopes we will be looking for Abyssinian Woodpecker, White-cheeked Turaco and the Bale Parisoma.
-The Simian Wolf tends to emerge once the day has warmed up.
+On the first full day we visit the Sanetti Plateau.
+As we ascend the plateau slopes we should find Abyssinian Woodpecker, White-cheeked Turaco and the Bale Parisoma.
+The Ethiopian Wolf tends to emerge once the day has warmed up.
 The plateau is dramatic with a unique flora including Giant Lobelias.
 Small pools provide a home for Blue-winged Goose and Wattled Ibis.
 Rouget’s Rail can often be seen by the road.
 We will also look out for Moorland Francolin and Verreaux’s, Tawny and Golden Eagles.

 HARRENA FOREST AND NEGELLE